keithy/ign-tool/README.md

 Groan subcommands are called after having:

 * processed and filtered out the standard set of flags.
-	* --verbose
+    * --verbose -V
-	* --debug
+    * --debug -D
     * --quiet
     * --dry-run    # enabled by default
     * --confirm    # disables --dry-run flag for destructive operations
+    * --ddebug -DD # developer debug
 * attempted to work out what platform it is running on.
 * found and 'sourced' a config-file.